Why whiskey tastes better with a little water

 On the surface, whiskey seems simple: It's mostly barley malt and water that goes through a specific process.
 But from a chemistry standpoint, whiskey includes a complex variety of molecules that contribute to its unique taste.
 One of those is the compound guaiacol, which lends itself to the smokiness associated with some whiskeys.

-Guaiacol is the molecule that two researchers from the Linnaeus University Center for Biomaterials Chemistry in Sweden focused on for their study, published Thursday in the journal Nature.
+Guaiacol is the molecule that two researchers from the Linnaeus University Center for Biomaterials Chemistry in Sweden focused on for their study, published Thursday in the journal Scientific Reports.

 The researchers looked at both bottled and cask-strength whiskey.
 Bottled whiskey has been diluted to about 40% alcohol by volume, down from 70% after distilling.
 Cask whiskey is stronger, at about 55% to 65% alcohol by volume, even if some alcohol evaporates as it matures in barrels for at least three years.